leviFrosty/witness-work/readme.md

 # Help Translate 🌐

-JW Time is automatically translated into 12 languages by means of Google Cloud Translate.
-These translations might not always be the highest quality.
+JW Time is automatically translated into 13 languages.
+Some of these translations are done by machine, which may not be of the highest quality.
 To help, proofread these translations on [Crowdin](https://crowdin.com/project/jw-time/).
 Thank you!

 [Not sure how to use Crowdin?](https://support.crowdin.com/crowdin-intro/)